marier-nico/dotfiles/README.md

 4. Edit the line in `backup.sh` where the backup is uploaded to amazon s3 to make sure that :
    - You are using a bucket that you own.
    - You are using a profile with write access to that bucket.
+5. Edit `root`'s crontab to run `anacron` every minute, which might look like this :
+   - `* * * * * anacron`
+6. Edit `/etc/anacrontab` to make sure the backup runs at the frequency you want it to.
+   Here is an example :
+   - `@daily 5 backup.daily su -c "/usr/bin/flock -n /tmp/lock.backup /home/{path to script}/backup.sh" -s /bin/sh {your username}`
+   - The `flock` part is important because you don't want to run two backups at the same time.
+     This will also run the backup script as your own user, so you will still own the borg archive.
+Also, if you want to receive a notification that the backup completed with logs, you can add `&& {command to send yourself an email}` after the script, or something similar.
+     The other option for emails is to configure a mail server that makes the `sendmail` command available, though this option is a lot more complicated to set-up.
+7. Enable cron with `sudo systemctl enable cronie` and `sudo systemctl start cronie`.

+**Why run anacron as root?** : This is usually how it's done, which is written down in the man page.

 #### env variables